-It’s truly wonderful to join the Timber Wolf community as your 6th Grade Dean.
-I’m looking forward to building solid relationships with all students, and to working alongside teachers and parents to make this foundational middle school year a remarkable one!
+It’s truly wonderful to be a part of the Pioneer community as an Assistant Principal.
+I’m looking forward to building solid relationships with all students, and to working alongside teachers and parents to make this pivotal middle school year a remarkable one!

 My last name means gallant in Spanish (the Spanish pronunciation is gah-YAHR-doh), though you’re welcome to call me Dr. G., like hundreds of students and colleagues over the years.
 My journey began in Peru.
 I grew up in Lima in the 1980s, in a time of time of socioeconomic turmoil.
 My parents fomented in me a love for the humanities—I especially cherish my middle school years, when I read the entire Don Quijote out loud and played the guitar for hours a day in a pre-Internet world.
 After high school, I spent two years in New York City studying classical guitar at the Manhattan School of Music.
 My passion for interdisciplinary learning then found fertile ground at Cornell University, where I cultivated experiences as varied as playing the Egyptian oud, engaging in video microscopy projects at the Veterinary School, and discovering the Marx Brothers’ films.
-I then moved to sunny Florida to pursue masters’ in ethnomusicology and Spanish, along with a doctoral guitar degree at the Florida State University.
-I’m a proud nerd: in my spare time I dabble in web development, play the guitar, and enjoy movies and music with loved ones.
-These days, wrapping up my degree in educational leadership keeps me busy when I’m not in TMS.
+I then moved to sunny Florida to pursue masters’ in ethnomusicology (the study of how people make music across cultures) and Spanish, along with a doctoral guitar degree at the Florida State University.
+I’m a proud nerd: in my spare time I like to write computer programs, play the guitar, spend time with loved ones, and write on my education blog.